 Specialized internet marketing strategies, creative content writing and business automation is ideal for any business to rise in the internet world.
 New York Web Design Studio, specializes in marketing and promoting web sites that are seen by potentially millions of viewers.
 Having a online business matters, but having your business at the top of the search engine is key to success.
 New York Web Design Studio, has extensive internet marketing strategies that allow your product and business to be promoted in the most important internet marketing channels.

 First of all you need to have a website.
-Approximately 4,208,571,287 people (June 30, 2018) (50% of world population) worldwide have access to the World Wide Web (WWW) see here.
+Approximately 4,208,571,287 people (June 30, 2018) (The most recent, April 2019 Global Internet usage sits at 56.1%) worldwide have access to the World Wide Web (WWW) see here.
 No matter what your business is, you can’t ignore 4 billion people.
 To be a part of that community and show that you are interested in serving them, you need to be on the WWW for them.
 You know your competitors will.
 (World Population is 7.544 billion for 2018, Source: United States Census Bureau).

 Explore strategies and techniques that you can use on the Internet that will enhance and support your business’s overall marketing objectives.
 Learn how to conduct banner promotions, generate targeted online traffic, positioning your content, and over all brand awareness.

 Internet marketing can attract more people to your website, increase customers for your business, and enhance branding of your company and products.
 If you are just beginning your online marketing strategy the top 10 list below will get you started on a plan that has worked for many.

 - Start with a web promotion plan and an effective web design and development strategy.